 Garlic contains sugars and amino acids.
 When garlic undergoes fermentation, these elements produce Melanoidin, a dark-coloured substance that is responsible for the colour of black garlic.
 The real magic happens during a carefully controlled process, to optimize the flavour and texture of fermented garlic.

 “Ordinary” garlic bulbs are aged with heat and humidity then dried out on racks thus turning them black.
 This is garlic that you can enjoy eating without the after-effects of “garlic breath”.

 The cloves are soft and almost black in colour.
 The flavours are deep, almost caramelised, with a sweet sour balance.
 There is a strong Umami kick and hints of aged balsamic, black cardamom, leather, smoke, tamarind and liquorice.
 Black garlic is a unique, truly artisan ingredient; special in its own way like Alba Truffles or Beluga Caviar.

 Black garlic can be purchased in bulbs, peeled cloves, sea salt and sugar.
 I source my products from the award-winning South West Garlic Farm based in Dorset.

 Meeting the producer...me with Mark "The Garlic" Botwright, South West Garlic Farm

-In terms of its uses, there are many ways to enjoy black garlic products.
+There are many ways to enjoy black garlic products.
 For example, the sea salt is perfect for sprinkling over your roasties or a meat joint before going in the oven; it is equally delicious rubbed into steaks before grilling.